dawki river

 Dawki River: Not Worth Visiting

-Before I reached Dawki, I was well notified that staying in Dawki village is not worth it.
+Before I reached Dawki, I was well notified that staying in Dawki village was not worth it.
 “Rather go to Darrang or Shnongpdeng,” my friend, whom I happened to meet during a blog trip to Dwijing festival, in Bodoland, told me.

-Without wasting any time, I took a detour from Jowai-Dawki road, away from the Indo-Bangladesh border and reached Shnongpdeng.
+Without wasting any time, I took a detour from the Jowai-Dawki road, away from the Indo-Bangladesh border and reached Shnongpdeng.
 I parked my motorcycle at the parking in Shnongpdeng and walked towards the Dawki River.

 Shnongpdeng had homestays and campsites beside the river.
 But honestly speaking, it wasn’t a place where I would want to stay.
 In five words, Shnongpdeng was ‘filthy, messy and disappointingly unorganised’.